tboro/esdec-webshop-docs/source/includes/_oauth2.md

 * GET parameter "access_token"

 <aside class="notice">
 Both variants cannot be used at the same time within the same vendor.
-In you prefer to the second identity request variant (token passed as query parameter access_token) please let us know as it has to be enabled in the vendor settings.
+The second identity request variant (token passed as query parameter access_token) can be enabled in the vendor settings.
 </aside>

 <aside class="notice">